-1.3 Cable construction, testing, and certification
+1.4 Cable construction, testing, and certification

-Electrical cable should be constructed and tested in accordance with this recommended practice.
+Electrical cable should be constructed and tested in accordance with this recommended practice and referenced industry standards.
 The cable should be listed or classified by a nationally recognized testing laboratory (NRTL) in accordance with this recommended practice.